junesirius/junesirius.github.io/_posts/Supernatural/SPN_Rareship/SPN-Apocalypse-Cas-Jimmy-whole-novel.md

 It almost feels like eternity before they reach the end of the stairs.
 The dark surrounding feels even darker and more doomful, if it's even possible.

-A cubical-looking Cage is hanging in the space, chained with all the thickest and strongest iron chains.
+A cubical Cage is hanging in the space, high over their heads, chained with all the thickest and strongest iron chains.
 A demon stands below it, guarding.

 She turns around when hearing their footsteps echo in the space.
 A bright smile crawls onto her face.